ethngo7/ethngo7/README.md

 # 👋 Hi, I'm Ethan Ngo

 Welcome to my GitHub!
-I'm a Data Science major at UC Berkeley with a strong foundation in statistical analysis, data science practice, and visualization.
+I'm a Data Science student at UC Berkeley with a strong foundation in statistical analysis, data science practice, and visualization.
 I’m passionate about using data to solve real-world problems—especially in the domains of business analytics, AI, and social impact.
 ---

 ## 🎓 Education